spatie/laravel-data/UPGRADING.md

   - EmptyData (T/I) and ContextableData (T/I) was added
 - If you were calling the transform method on a data object, a `TransformationContextFactory` or `TransformationContext` is now the only parameter you can pass
   - Take a look within the docs what has changed
+- If you have implemented a custom `Transformer`, update the `transform` method signature with the new `TransformationContext` parameter
 - If you were using internal data structures like `DataClass` and `DataProperty` then take a look at what has been changed
 - The `DataCollectableTransformer` and `DataTransformer` were replaced with their appropriate resolvers
 - If you've cached the data structures, be sure to clear the cache